 Continuous Glucose Monitors

 Continuous glucose monitors (CGMs) are a way in which users can more accurately and conveniently track glucose levels at home.
 While your healthcare provider may assign additional tests after viewing the results, CGMs can be incredibly helpful as a preventative and testing tool for individuals concerned with their metabolic health.
 By following glucose levels over time, testing foods, and measuring the glucose response, users can make more informed choices for foods that will not dramatically spike blood sugar.
-It has recently become a trend to test and use natural science-backed foods like GOOD IDEA, a functional beverage intended to lower your blood sugar response to meals.
+It has recently become a trend to test foods and beverages intended to lower your blood sugar response to meals.
 Foods and drinks that stabilize glucose levels can lead to improved metabolic health.
 In the long run, targeting ways in which we can reduce post-meal glucose spikes can significantly reduce the risk of type 2 diabetes.

 What can we do to manage our diabetes with our healthcare team?